Unmanned Aircraft Systems and the HCFCD

 A wetlands mitigation site is a protected area in which valuable environmental resources are created, restored, enhanced or preserved.
 In the future, this 240-acre site may be used to increase the amount of protected wetlands as a replacement for wetlands that will be impacted or destroyed by other projects elsewhere in this part of Harris County.

 R.G.
-Miller Engineers Inc., project design engineer for the Flood Control District, is overseeing all field surveys and investigations, including UAS operations.
+Miller Engineers Inc., project design engineer for the Flood Control District, was in charge of all field surveys and investigations, including UAS operations.

 UAS on White Oak Bayou